Taijj/PG-Wiki/Lygea/Völker/Bardeena/State/The Institute of Science.md

 ##### FUN Graduation
 Most children graduate as [[The Ministry of Community#Levels of Maturity|Interactors]], while cases of earlier and later levels is considered normal, too - everyone learns at their own pace.
 Graduation ceremonies are held every quarter of a year, and graduates receive a so-called **Fundamentals Diploma**.
 This diploma theoretically enables them to start a career - an admittedly simple one, but a career nonetheless.
 Children have to continue with school until they are **Adults**, so this does not happen often. **Adult** graduates do happen once in a blue moon, though.
 Especially amongst pure-blood [[Die Forasier|Forasians]], but even for them continuation is still the norm.
+Afterwards, the school invites all graduates to a graduation celebration, which is usually some form of sports and play festival, like a trip to the arcade or the fair.
 ### MID(dle) School
 	German: Mittelschule
 In middle school, subjects build on top of the basic knowledge each pupil acquired from the previous level.
 The total number of subjects increased significantly and pupils therefore have to choose, which they want to learn.